microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 Now we need to open our browser at `https://recordingbottutorial.westeurope.cloudapp.azure.com/calls` (your fully qualified domain name + _/calls_) when first loading we should see a certificate error.
 As only now the cert manager starts to create the certificate.
 After waiting some time ~2mins we can reload the page and should see a service unavailable screen.
-After waiting some more time ~15mins, we for the containers to be started on the windows nodes, we can see an empty JSON result (see image below).
+After waiting some more time ~15mins for the containers to be started on the windows nodes, we can see an empty JSON result (see image below).

 ![Working result page](../../images/screenshot-no-calls-web-page.png)

 > [!NOTE]
 > If the certificate do not get ready it is possible that Let's Encrypt reached an API limit
 > for `westeurope.cloudapp.azure.com`, if that is the case you can either wait and retry at the
-> start of next week, you can shutdown the cluster meanwhile but you do not have to.
+> start of next week.
+You can shutdown the cluster in the meantime but you do not have to.
 Or you can
 > create a CNAME record on a custom domain that points to your `westeurope.cloudapp.azure.com`
 > -domain.
 If you create a custom domain, do not forget to update the bot service channel with the
 > custom domain and redo the `helm upgrade` command with your custom domain as host.
 To check if